SarthakV7/TableConvo_AI/README.md

-# TableTalk: AI-Powered Data Visualization and Database Chatbot
+# TableConvoAI: AI-Powered Data Visualization and Database Chatbot

 ## Overview

-TableTalk is a comprehensive AI-powered chatbot interface that combines natural language processing with powerful data visualization capabilities and database integration.
+TableConvoAI is a comprehensive AI-powered chatbot interface that combines natural language processing with powerful data visualization capabilities and database integration.
 The frontend is built using React and Next.js, offering users an intuitive platform for interacting with AI, analyzing data, and generating insightful visualizations.
 The backend is built with Python, leveraging state-of-the-art language models and database technologies to create a versatile and intelligent conversational interface.

 ## Features